mikeyPower/final-year-group-project/README.txt

       5. if you then click the name this will make them an admin
       6. this new admin will now have the same ability to create other admin's from the list of users

-Feature Number 11 Administrator:
+Feature Number 11 Administrator I want to see guests contact details:
 Steps:
-      1.Navigate and Click on 'Event' in the navigation bar 2.You should be now on the events page listing the all the events 3.Click on 'View' under 'Event Page'
+      1.Navigate and Click on 'Event' in the navigation bar 2.You should be now on the events page listing all the events 3.Click on 'View' under 'Event Page'
       4.You should now be able to see the individual details of that event 5.Click on 'View Guest List'
       6.You should now be able to see all the Guest info inlcluding contact details

 Feature Number 13 Administrator:
 Steps: